 This 16-day itinerary will bring you to Everest Base Camp, across the infamous Cho La Pass, and to the beautiful Gokyo Lakes.
 It has buffer days built in, so you have plenty of time to acclimatize.

 This itinerary will give you an idea of what each day looks like, its difficulty level, and the name of the teahouse we stayed at (and if we’d recommend it).

 We trekked at a slow to average pace (some may say a "turtle pace"), and we carried our own packs (without a porter).
-Find out what we packed for the hike here.
+Take a look at our EBC packing list.
 To learn more about what life is like on the trail and how to do it yourself, check out our Ultimate Guide to Trekking Everest Base Camp.

 Note: We did our trek from April 6th – 22nd, 2016.